What to Know About the ACA Accreditation Process

 From an Accreditation Manager’s Perspective

-Being the middleman allows Tracey to see both parties’ perspectives - she understands how officers can be hesitant of wanting accreditation as it seems like someone will always be watching over their every move, while simultaneously understanding that having accreditation holds the facility to the highest level of safety procedures and living conditions.
 Tracey believes the largest issue with accreditation isn’t that the officers can’t perform their standards well, but documenting them to prove that it actually happened.
-The officers know what they are supposed to be doing in order to comply with the standards, but it’s easy to get away from after years go by.
-However, audits take place every three years, so it’s important to document their procedures to prove they are still in compliance with their standards.
+The officers know what they are supposed to be doing to comply with the standards, but it’s easy to get away from after years go by.
+However, audits occur every three years, so it’s important to document their procedures to prove they maintain compliance with their standards.

 Benefits of ACA Accreditation

-Facilities and agencies that have been awarded the ACA accreditation have a stronger defense against litigation and lawsuits than agencies that don’t.
+More Money In Your Back Pocket: Facilities and agencies awarded the ACA accreditation have a stronger defense against litigation and lawsuits than agencies that don’t.
 Written documentation proves the "good faith" efforts behind a facility working on improving its conditions of quality of life and compliance levels.
-Most insurance companies reward jail or prison facilities that have ACA accreditation by reducing their liability insurance costs resulting in savings that more than offset the actual cost of accreditation (“Seeking Accreditation,” n.d.).
+Most insurance companies reward jail or prison facilities with ACA accreditation by reducing their liability insurance costs resulting in savings that more than offset the actual cost of accreditation (“Seeking Accreditation,” n.d.).

-The ACA training courses focus closely on personally and professionally developing the facility staff.
-Growth is a fundamental objective when participating in these classes when discussing new theories and techniques to implement.
-Accreditation is only awarded to the "best of the best" in the corrections field, but that can only be achieved when the staff can work in the “best of the best” conditions and mentalities.
-Not only should the environment of the facility be safe and secure, but also the mental state of each officer.
+Improved Quality of Staff Attitude: Accreditation is only awarded to the "best of the best" in the corrections field, but that can only be achieved when the staff can work in the “best of the best” conditions and mentalities.
+Not only should the facility’s environment be safe and secure, but also the mental state of each officer.
 Morale affects everybody in the facility, staff members and inmates alike.
 Every step of the accreditation process ensures a clear assessment of strengths and weaknesses to pursue an improved environment that everyone can benefit from (“Seeking Accreditation,” n.d.).

-Earning accreditation sounds like a difficult project until you realize how easy the first step is - the staff must agree that it wants the best for its facility.
-If everyone can’t provide the same answer when asked “what makes your facility better than other facilities?” the team should reconnect and discuss facility priorities.
-Once all members are on the same page and want to benefit from their everyday jobs, then accreditation can begin to take place.
+Keep Your Facility Ahead of the Game: Earning accreditation sounds like a difficult project until you realize how easy the first step is - the staff must agree that it wants the best for its facility.
+If everyone can’t provide the same answer when asked “What makes your facility better than other facilities?” the team should reconnect and discuss facility priorities.
+Accreditation can begin once all members are on the same page and want to benefit from their everyday jobs.
 Be ahead of the game.
 For more information on ACA accreditation, please visit the resources below.

 References: